-Knowing about something before anyone else is the key to successful betting.
-Instead of wasting time with soccer betting tips, smart bettors will collate as much information as possible, analyse the impact it could have on the market and then bet accordingly.
-Information could change the way you bet and the results you get.
-Read on to find out why.
+Knowing about something before everyone else is a key component of successful betting.
+Instead of relying upon soccer betting tips, smart bettors will collate as much relevant data as possible, analyse the impact it could have on the market and utilise this to bet accordingly.
+The emergence of new or previously unknown information can have a significant effect on soccer betting markets and therefore, the way you should bet.

-Low margins and high limits are very important to bettors, but so too is the right kind of information.
-Those who can get hold of accurate information and act on it before anyone else will reap the rewards – as soon as it is common knowledge, a bookmaker will have already made adjustments to the odds.
+While factors such as low margins and high limits are very important to bettors, these are arguably rendered redundant in the absence of the right information.
+Bettors who can get hold of relevant and (more importantly) accurate information and act on it before anyone else will reap the rewards – as soon the majority become aware of it, a bookmaker will have already adjusted their odds.

 The last available odds offered before a market closes.
 Bettors who "beat the closing line" have placed a bet offering a superior return to the final odds offered; consistently beating the closing line is a sign of a successful bettor.